5 Circles Mindfulness

 Class after class, year after year, 100% of my students had breakthroughs unavailable in their previous traditional classes.
 The universal story was, "My instructors didn't have an answer to my fear. "

 By listening to their fears, by not wanting to hurt them, by finding a thousand ways to use The 5 Circles for everything that came up, a thread became a rope and the rope became a ladder to freedom out of fear.
-The students' comments, which can be read at miracleswimming.org, were universally incredulous.
+The students' comments, which can be read at miracleswimming.com, were universally incredulous.

 Conclusion 1: The reason adults fail to learn to swim is fear.

 Since virtually every student in my classes made progress, overcame fear, proclaimed their astonishment, expressed seeing the light at the end of the tunnel, and said they'd never taken any class like it before, I concluded two things: